WISVCH/nwerc-2024/content/location.md

 ## To Delft by Car

 * At the A13/E19 between Rotterdam and Den Haag, take exit 10, Delft-Zuid/TU Delft.
-* Follow the Signs TU Delft until you drive on a downward slope until the crossing with the Schoenmakerstraat.
+* Follow the Signs TU Delft until you drive on a downward slope until the crossing with the Schoemakerstraat.
-* Go *left* on to the Schoenmakerstraat and you have arrived at the campus ring road.
+* Go *left* on to the Schoemakerstraat and you have arrived at the campus ring road.
 * Follow the signs P5

 Parking on the street is paid on all days (except Sunday) from 12:00 until 24:00.